LordFetznschaedl/CS2Retake/README.md

-# CS2Retake is now in ALPHA
+# CS2Retake is now in Released

 WIP Implementation of a Retake plugin for CS2 using CounterStrikeSharp
 <https://docs.cssharp.dev/>